 For most of us, crazy ideas remain just that.
-Not for David Mackintosh and Tom Crago, whose outlandish idea – opening a truffle pasta, red wine and Led Zepelin-only-playing bar – was realised when OUT opened in Tokyo a month ago.
+Not for David Mackintosh and Tom Crago, whose outlandish idea – opening a truffle pasta, red wine and Led Zeppelin-only-playing bar – was realised when OUT opened in Tokyo in June.

 The story goes like this: Mackintosh – who has a stake in Lee Ho Fook, IDES, Rosa’s Canteen, SPQR and soon-to-open Mayfair – and Crago – CEO of video-game development company Tantalus and co-owner of SPQR with Mackintosh – were hosting a dinner party at Crago’s home in Healesville four years ago.